 watch out for trips from Boulder City, they are considerably cheaper but you miss out on the Las Vegas Strip and instead require a 50mile round trip by car, limo, or bus.
 We much prefer flying out of Vegas, but if you only want to experience the canyon and want to save a few $ these are a good choice.

 The Golden Eagle With Las Vegas trip is a purely airborne experience.
-Jump in the Chopper, fly to the canyon and take a look at the incredible wonder by air only, for many landing inside the canyon is all part of the experience but seeing it fro the air is the main course really and this option saves time and money!
+Jump in the Chopper, fly to the canyon and take a look at the incredible wonder by air only, for many landing inside the canyon is all part of the experience but seeing it from the air is the main course really and this option saves time and money!

-North Las Vegas Airport
+Helicopter Tours from North Las Vegas Airport

 A little outside of the main strip area is Las Vegas North Airport.
 This is a very different place to McCarren.
-There are no big terminals, no large rental car places, and no Jumbo Jets taking of and landing every five minutes.
+There are no big terminals, no large rental car places, and no Jumbo Jets taking off and landing every five minutes.
 The place is in fact eerily quiet most of the time.

 This makes it a fantastic place for air operations such as Helicopter tours, Private Jets, and Light Aircraft.
 We recently booked our own light Aircraft from here and flew ourselves over the Grand Canyon!

-Don’t expect the glitz and glamour of the large terminals the McCarran operators fly out of, instead everything is low key and a little more relaxed, they also tend to use older helicopters, but this is not always a bad thing (the Robison 44 is an incredible aircraft!)
+Don’t expect the glitz and glamour of the large terminals the McCarran operators fly out of, instead, everything is low-key and a little more relaxed, they also tend to use older helicopters, but this is not always a bad thing (the Robison 44 is an incredible aircraft!)

-These tours tend to be a little more personal and little longer in duration, mainly as you need to get to and from the strip,
+These tours tend to be a little more personal and a little longer in duration, mainly as you need to get to and from the strip,

 5 Star Grand Canyon Helicopter Tours

-Flying int the older and AS350 A-Star Helicopters 5 Star offer some of the cheapest tours in Las Vegas.
+Flying the older and AS350 A-Star Helicopters 5 Star offer some of the cheapest tours in Las Vegas.
 The A-Star is a fantastic helicopter and is a real workhorse with billions of safe flying hours the world over, We would not hesitate for a second to board one, the truth is it is not as good a touring helicopter as the newer more expensive Eco-Star (EC-150).
-The only issue it the seating is more cramped and basic and the windows smaller providing less panoramic views than the Eco-Star.
+The only issue is the seating is more cramped and basic and the windows are smaller providing less panoramic views than the Eco-Star.

 This is the trade-off for lower prices.
 We also Find 5 Stars tours to be a little longer and take their time a bit more with less of a “pack-em in” feel.